status-im/nim-chronos/docs/src/tutorials/http_client/chapter3.md

 Note that since we handle the cancellation internally and don't re-raise the exception, the function signature is now `raises: []`.
 In async procedures, if you handle all potential exceptions, including `CancelledError`, the compiler sees it as not raising anything.

-In the next chapter, we'll see how to handle timeouts and manual cancellation!
+In the next chapter, we'll see how to prevent slow requests from freezing our application using timeouts!